-Distance: 10.6 km (6.5 miles)
+Distance: 10 km (6.2 miles)

-Elevation gain: 430 m (1,400 feet)
+Elevation gain: 430 m (1,410 ft)

-Duration: 4-5 hours
+Duration: 3-4 hours

 The starting and ending point of the Tre Cime di Lavaredo hike is Rifugio Auronzo.
-You have three options to get to Rifugio Auronzo: you can either hike up from Lake Antorno, take a public bus or drive up.
-I will share everything you need to know about these three options below so you can choose the one that’s best for you!
+You have three options to get to Rifugio Auronzo: you can either hike up from Lake Antorno (which is one of the most beautiful lakes in the Dolomites), take a public bus, or drive up.

 Option 1: Hiking from Lake Antorno to Rifugio Auronzo

 If you have a very strict budget, hiking up to Rifugio Auronzo from Lake Antorno is your best option as it’s completely free.
-There is a car park near Lake Antorno where you can leave your car and after that you need to hike around 1.5 hours to reach Rifugio Auronzo.
+Also, if you’re traveling in the off-season when the toll road is not open (more about this later), this is your only option to get to the three peaks.